auth0/lock/README.md

 npm install auth0-lock
 ```

 After installing the `auth0-lock` module, you'll need bundle it up along with all of its dependencies.
-We have examples for [browserify](examples/bundling/browserify/) and [webpack](examples/bundling/webpack/).
+See examples for [browserify](examples/bundling/browserify/) and [webpack](examples/bundling/webpack/).

 > It is expected that you use the development mode when working on your app, and the production mode when deploying your app to the users.
 > You can find instructions for building your app for production with different module bundlers [here](https://reactjs.org/docs/optimizing-performance.html#use-the-production-build).

-If you are targeting mobile audiences, it's recommended that you add:
+If you are targeting mobile audiences, we recommended that you add:

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1"/>